gdiaz384/py3translationServer/README.md

 - PyTorch is not needed for CTranslate2 + CPU only workloads.
 - PyTorch is needed to support GPU acceleration in both fairseq and CTranslate2 and is a required dependency for fairseq.
+- PyTorch whisper...
+TODO: This section.
-    - To install from last stable build, see their chart at [PyTorch.org](//pytorch.org)
+- To install from last stable build:
+    - See their chart at [PyTorch.org](//pytorch.org).
     - Select PyTorch Build, OS, pip, Python, and Compute Platform to select the command that will install the appropriate version of PyTorch.
+    - For GPU acceleration, be sure to install the correct version of PyTorch that is compatible with the local GPU.
+The installation chart has several PyTorch options available including some CPU only versions.
     - Previous versions: [pytorch.org/get-started/previous-versions](//pytorch.org/get-started/previous-versions)
 - Install from source:
     - https://github.com/pytorch/pytorch/wiki/Developer-Environment-Prerequisites
 - More information:
-    - For GPU acceleration, be sure to install the correct version of PyTorch that is compatible with the local GPU.
-The installation chart has several PyTorch options available including some CPU only versions.
+    - The first version of PyTorch CUDA to support Python 3.12 on Windows is v2.2.0.
     - PyTorch v2.2.0 requires Python 3.8+.
-    - The first version of PyTorch CUDA to support Python 3.12 on Windows is v2.2.0.
     - PyTorch v2.2.0 does not support FlashAttentionV2 on Windows #[108175](//github.com/pytorch/pytorch/issues/108175).

 ### As Needed: Install fairseq